shadman/genai-voice-assistant/README.md

 ## Run a program
 > python voice-assistant.py

-You have to say 'hello' first to ask every question, but this can be avoided except first question by commenting line 148-149
+You have to say 'hello' first to ask every question, but this can be avoided except the first question by commenting lines 148-149

-Also, if you want to avoid this 'hello' wake word completely then can update the call back function accordingly and remove 'listening_for_wake_word' parameters
+Also, if you want to avoid this 'hello' wake word completely then can update the callback function accordingly and remove the 'listening_for_wake_word' parameters

 ## Output : (Talk with you)